The Best and Worst Foods to Eat When You're Sick

 7. Probiotic-Rich Foods

 Fermented foods like yogurt, kefir and kombucha contain gut-healthy probiotics, which can help keep your immune system strong, Moskovitz says.
-But how?
-Well, your gut plays a major role in your immune system, and probiotics — which are rich in good bacteria — strengthen your gut flora.
+Your gut plays a major role in your immune system, and probiotics — which are rich in good bacteria — strengthen your gut flora.

-Getting more probiotics could lower a healthy individual's risk of acquiring common cold infections and reduce the duration of a cold, per a 2011 review in Current Opinion in Gastroenterology.
+Getting more probiotics in your healthy sick-day meals could lower your risk of acquiring common colds and reduce the duration of a cold, per a 2011 review in Current Opinion in Gastroenterology.

 8. Shellfish